tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 11 - Website Content Structure.md

 # Episode 11 - Website Content Structure

 What pages we want have on our website?
-What kinf of conent
+What kind of conent we want to have there?
+These questions need to be answered *before* wireframing (notice *relume* - they do exactly this).

 ___